 When drafting your free Pennsylvania Power of Attorney with Rocket Lawyer, you may elect to have the authority begin immediately, on a selected date, or only when you're no longer capable.
 Your Power of Attorney can expire on a particular date or upon your death.

 Pennsylvania Power of Attorney forms are typically simple to make; however, you may still have legal questions.
 Having an attorney review the document might take longer than you'd expect if you try to do it on your own.
 Another approach worth consideration is to get help via Rocket Lawyer attorney services.
-Rocket Lawyer members are able to request advice from an On Call attorney with relevant experience or get answers to additional legal questions.
-As always, you can live confidently with Rocket Lawyer by your side.
+Rocket Lawyer members are able to request advice from an Rocket Lawyer network attorney with relevant experience or get answers to additional legal questions.
+As always, you can Live Confidently® with Rocket Lawyer by your side.

 The fees associated with hiring a lawyer to write a Power of Attorney might total between $200 and $500, based on your location.
 Rocket Lawyer is not your average Power of Attorney template website.
 With our service, anyone under a Rocket Lawyer Premium membership can take advantage of up to a 40% discount when hiring an attorney from our network.